gramineproject/gsc/Documentation/index.rst

    provided for popular cloud-provider environments. `Gramine.Repository` and `Gramine.Branch` are ignored in case `Gramine.Image` is specified.

-.. describe:: SGXDriver.Repository

-   Source repository of the Intel SGX driver.
-Default value: "" (in-kernel driver).

-.. describe:: SGXDriver.Branch

-   Use this branch of the repository.
-Default value: "" (in-kernel driver).

 Run graminized Docker images
 =============================